 Dr. Campbell has received multiple awards and professional recognitions as an educational leader over the years.

-In 2010, she was the recipient of the WSASCD Educating the Whole Child award.
-As a principal in Central Valley School District, she received the Principal Instructional Leadership award.
+In 2010, Campbell received the Educating the Whole Child Award from Washington State Association for Supervision and Curriculum Development (ASCD).
+As a principal in Central Valley School District, she received the Principal Instructional Leadership Award in 2008.

 Superintendent Campbell’s presentations and other recognitions are as follows: